jataware/open-indicators/news-article-search/README.md

 This program is built with Python 3.7; non-standard package requirements can be found in the `requirements.txt` file included in the repository.

 ### Configuration

+Note that you must update the `subscription_key` in `config.ini` with your Bing News Search API key.

 ```
 [BING PARAMETERS]